soportedba/BAME/README.md

 kubectl apply -f BAMEEtl/pentahopdi.DWH.yaml
 ```

-Schedulers: setting concurrencyPolicy: Forbid to avoid multiple jobs generation when failing job, it keeps retrying, but not creating new threads
+Schedulers: setting "concurrencyPolicy: Forbid" to avoid multiple jobs generation when failing job, it keeps retrying, but not creating new threads
 To suspend cron job in kubernetes if necesary:
 ```
 kubectl patch cronjobs dwh -p "{\"spec\" : {\"suspend\" : true }}"